-The arrival of August means one thing for parents: It's time to start getting our summer slackers geared up for back to school.
+The arrival of August means one thing for parents: It's time to start getting our summer slackers geared up to go back to school.
 No problem, right?
-You're the parent and you've got a handle on things.
+You're the parent, and you've got a handle on things.

-And if you don't (or don't just yet), these tips for getting the kids ready to go back to school preparation checklist will help you get it all done in the days ahead.
+And if you don't (or don't just yet), these tips for getting the kids ready to go back to school will help you get it all done in the days ahead.

 With your son or daughter's assistance, throw out or give away anything that's too grungy or small to wear to school again this school year.
-Make a list of what you'll need when you go school shopping in the days ahead (a new sweater, pair of pants) based on what's heading out the door.
+Make a list of what you'll need when you go shopping in the days ahead (a new sweater, pair of pants) based on what's heading out the door.

-If school uniforms are a part of the program, this is a good time to start ordering new sweatshirts or sweaters and the like.
+If school uniforms are a part of the program, this is an excellent time to start ordering new sweatshirts or sweaters and the like.
 Consider devoting a couple of drawers and part of your child's closet to school clothes.

 Make sure your son or daughter has everything needed to streamline morning grooming.
 This is especially important if you've got teens.

-If you have a couple of kids with a shared family bathroom, keep it simple and avoid the "It's her/his mess!" argument before voices (and tempers) rise.
-Get each child a different color handled tote, inside which he or she can stash all his or her grooming supplies.
+If the kids with a share a bathroom, keep it simple and avoid the "It's her/his mess!" argument before voices (and tempers) rise.
+Get each child a different color handled bathroom tote, inside which grooming supplies can be stashed.

-Then just pick up and go!
+Then, just pick up and go!
 (To the bathroom for tooth brushing and other pre-school hygiene essentials, that is.)

 Create a backpack drop zone near the entry door.
-They're going to drop those backpacks the minute they're inside anyway, so why not be prepared with a place to actually catch them?
+They're going to drop those backpacks the minute they're inside anyway, so why not be prepared with a place to catch them?

 It can be anything that fits the space and your family's style - an entryway cubby bench, sturdy wall hooks, or a coat rack - even a spot on the floor.
 But make sure you designate an area somewhere - or you'll be tripping over backpacks for the next nine months.